Tuesday, February 23, 2021

 160221 - “Pre Extinction People” · Chapter 8

-“Yes, thanks - you?
-It’s been a busy 48 hours, and have not been able to reach Mordecaise; there is nothing wrong, just checking channels.
-How is Guildern’s arm, do you know anything of Mordecaise?
-Angela opted to say nothing about her move to Montevideo, instead offering Pasqual to help anyway she could, before she handed Guildern’s phone back to him; she looked deep into Guildern’s eyes then said by way of goodbye to Pasqual, “I’ll let him tell you about his arm, Please take good care of yourself;” handing the phone to Guildern, the two shared an unambiguous lover’s gaze glance, before she pranced a boxer’s two-step back out the door to her interrupted run.
+“Yes fine, is that you Angela?" - residual care from their 'sort-of' rapprochement echoed "It’s a long 48 hours between here and there; couldn't reach Mordecaise; nothing's wrong, just checking channels.
+How is Guildern’s arm, do you know anything of Mordecaise?"
+Angela left out her move to Montevideo, instead offering Pasqual help for anything he might want; then looked deep into Guildern’s eyes, by way of good morning and goodbye to Pasqual, “I’ll let him tell you about his arm, Please take good care of yourself;” handed the phone to Guildern, the two sharing an unambiguous lover’s gaze, before she pranced a boxer’s two-step out the door to her interrupted run.

 It took another 5 minutes for Guildern and Pasqual to update each other; Pasqual rang off unsure if he’d gained intelligence or muddied the waters.